lsinfo3/itc-conference/README.md

 The `_redirect` subfolder contains pages that redirect to the respective ITC site, so that each site can be accessed using `https://itc-conference.org/itcXY`.

+**Note:** To assign a custom domain, see [here](https://github.com/lsinfo3/itc-template#custom-domain).

-To add a new redirect, create a new file and set the `target` attribute to the desired URL, e.g. for ITC 31:
+To add a new redirect, create a new file in the `_redirect`folder and set the `target` attribute to the desired URL, e.g. for ITC 31:

 itc31.html:
 ```